-New Mean High Water line Estimated Volume ~ 530,000 cy Beach Berm Width ~ 60-75 feet Beach Berm EL ~11 ft NAVD88 Crest of Dune ~ 19 ft NAVD88 Width of Dune ~ 20 feet Dune Slope 1:10 Beach Slope 1:25 Length ~ 10,300 feet Rough Cost ~\$13-16 Million The structure of a nourishment template is designed to yield a protective barrier that also provides material to the beach.
+The structure of a nourishment template is designed to yield a protective barrier that also provides material to the beach and dune.
 A higher and wider beach berm is designed to absorb wave energy.
 Dunes are needed to reduce damage from storms.
 Nourishment length, berm height and width, dune height, volume, and offshore slope are critical elements of a beach nourishment design.
-The proposed North Nantasket Beach regional adaptation consists of a beach nourishment project spanning approximately 2.0 miles along the northern portion of the barrier beach.
-While the permits will be obtained for the entire template, actual construction can be tailored based on sediment volume available, cost, and need.
-As such, site-specific designs can be modified to consist of overfill (additional sediment) in certain areas to bolster the protection at critical shoreline stretches or in areas with increased wave energy.
+The proposed North Nantasket Beach regional adaptation strategy (or plan) consists of a beach nourishment project spanning approximately 2.0 miles along the northern portion of the barrier beach.
+Appropriate permits should be obtained to meet a comprehensive beach nourishment project.
+However, actual implementation can be tailored based on sediment volume available, cost, and need.
+Site-specific designs can be modified to consist of overfill (additional sediment) in certain areas to bolster the protection at critical shoreline stretches or in areas with increased wave energy.
+While the large-scale nourishment was engineered, it is also understood that in some cases smaller nourishments of opportunity may arise based on sediment becoming available.